mikejeuga/CV/README.md

 _**Associate Portfolio Manager**_

 *	Daily portfolio trading & analysis to ensure cash equitization and hedging assignments are implemented.
 	* Daily rebalancing and tactical trades on 12 multi-asset portfolios.
-I have built a deep knowledge of all 15 EMEA based portfolios.
+I have gained a deep understanding of all 15 EMEA based portfolios.
 	* Provided daily updates as well as ad-hoc trade ideas to various institional clients.
 	* Advanced from managing simpler GBP 300K size portfolios to highly complex GBP 9 billion strategies.
 	* Traded from vanilla futures based strategies to multiple-leg options strategies.